adelarja/space_weather/docs/source/index.rst

 Customizing Subtitles
 Saving and Exporting Subtitles

+.. _uniquename:
-If you're looking for Solarwind's more advanced features, click on the links below.
+If you're looking for Solarwind's more advanced features, :ref:`install solarwindpy  <settingup>`, click on the links below.

 Synchronizing Subtitles
 Translating Subtitles